- Camel Card

 Open from 7 a.m. - 11 p.m.

 Use of either of these two facilities (L&M or Pequot) should be considered carefully.
-Since they are both considered emergency treatment, many insurances will charge a co-pay for the visit.
+Since both are considered emergency treatment facilities, many insurances will charge a co-pay for the visit.
 The Connecticut College Student Health Insurance, for example, charges a $50 co-pay for use of the emergency room (unless you are admitted as an inpatient).
 There will also typically be additional charges for any physician visits, testing, medications, labs, etc. that you receive while in the the emergency room.
 You will always have to use your own judgment in making a decision to seek care at the emergency room.

 And finally, you may visit Columbia University's Health Education Program website, Go Ask Alice, for answers to many student questions on health matters.